 What is Laminate Veneer?

 Beautiful teeth are important for everyone regardless of age, occupation and gender.
-For the management of discoloration of teeth, cracked/broken teeth and discoloration secondary to filling, a cosmetic procedure is performed by just attaching a porcelain onlay onto the front surface of teeth instead of cutting them completely.
-Laminate veneer is an excellent way to correct anterior teeth and provide teeth with an aesthetic appearance.
+For the management of discoloration of teeth, cracked/broken teeth and discoloration secondary to filling, a cosmetic procedure is performed by just attaching porcelain onlay onto the front surface of teeth instead of cutting them completely.
+The laminate veneer is an excellent way to correct anterior teeth and provide teeth with an aesthetic appearance.
 It is the most protective prosthesis as teeth are cut down slightly with this method.
 Since the frame contains no metal and porcelain has its own structure, they are highly cosmetic restorations.
 You can have white teeth, fill the spaces between teeth and get a gorgeous smile with laminates.

 Why Porcelain Veener?

 The porcelain veneer is a great alternative to the crown.
 It is possible to change the tone, shape and size of the teeth with a more conservative approach.
 Porcelain laminates are successfully applied for tetracycline-induced discoloration, trauma, discoloration following canal treatment and congenital or acquired defects.
 Very successful outcomes are also obtained for patients with diastema, namely the gap between teeth.

 Patients need to attend at least 3 sessions for the construction of laminate veneers.
 A control impression is obtained in the first appointment and the evaluation is made.
 The tooth is cut and the impression is obtained in the second session.
 Finally, the bonding procedure is carried out.